 While reading a new book- a biography- life of Michelangelo or Kemal Pasha; invariably I will ask on some grand pages, “Did he know?”

 “Did he know how it would end, how would he himself die?”

 “No one could possibly know that.
 Don’t be silly!”
 I will chide myself.

-But as soon as the conversation is over- me naive being silenced by me reasonable- there will be a self-assurance of a fortune teller and an anxiety of a disciple, in me, while looking at the prospect of a great man.
+But as soon as the conversation will be over- me eager being silenced by me reasonable- there will be a self-assurance of a fortune teller and an anxiety of a friend, in me, while looking at the prospect of a great man.